kakaobrain/torchgpipe/CONTRIBUTING.md

 # Contributing to torchgpipe

 torchgpipe is currently under development.
 We will try to make it stable and usable.
-Until v0.1.0, which will be our first production release, we don't open up receiving issues or pull requests.
+Until v0.1.0, which will be our first production release, we open up only bug reports, but not feature or pull requests.
 Please wait for a while.

 Kakao Brain, the project owner, has authority to update this guide.